KamalakerDadi/benchmark_rsfMRI_prediction/README.rst

 - HCP (https://www.humanconnectome.org/study/hcp-young-adult/document/900-subjects-data-release)

   - The HCP datasets are split into two parts.
 HCP1 which contains timeseries extracted using AAL, Harvard Oxford, BASC.
 The script ``run_prediction_on_hcp1.py`` can be used for this part.
 This script starts with timeseries signals extracted on two groups of IQ individuals.
-Please see paper [7] on details about making two IQ groups from 900 subjects.
+Please see paper [7] on details about making two IQ groups from 900 subjects [10].
 These timeseries are used to classify between low IQ and high IQ, of 443 subjects.
 Timeseries (HCP1) download link can be found here: https://osf.io/5p7vb/download

   - Another part HCP2, which contains timeseries extracted using Power and MODL atlases.
 The script ``run_prediction_on_hcp2.py`` can be used for this part.
 This script starts with timeseries signals extracted on two groups of IQ individuals.
-Please see paper [7] on details about making two IQ groups from 900 subjects.
+Please see paper [7] on details about making two IQ groups from 900 subjects [10].
 These timeseries are used to classify between low IQ and high IQ, of 443 subjects.
 Timeseries (HCP2) download link can be found here: https://osf.io/sxafp/download

 Preprint available to read: